BA (Queen’s), JD (Toronto), LLM (Harvard), LLM (Dalhousie), PhD (Dalhousie)

 Professor Sykes obtained a J.D. from the University of Toronto Faculty of Law in 2002, graduating as the gold medallist.
 She was a law clerk to Hon.
 Justice Louis LeBel of the Supreme Court of Canada in 2002-2003, and then attended Harvard Law School as a Frank Knox Scholar, graduating with an LL.M. in 2004.
-She also holds an LL.M. from the Schulich School of Law at Dalhousie, where she is currently a candidate in the Ph.D. programme.
-Her PhD research focuses on the relationship between international trade law and global animal law.
+She also holds an LL.M. and PhD from the Schulich School of Law at Dalhousie.
+Her PhD research focused on the relationship between international trade law and global animal law.
 From 2004 to 2010, she was an associate in the New York office of Cleary Gottlieb Steen & Hamilton LLP, a leading international business law firm.

 Professor Sykes developed the first course at a Canadian law school in which students design and build legal apps to help members of the public with their legal problems: Designing Legal Expert Systems (Apps for Access to Justice), delivered in collaboration with legal tech firm Neota Logic.
 Learn more about the course here, here, and here.